kibook/s1kd-tools/tools/s1kd-refls/README.md

 -d &lt;dir&gt;
 Directory to search for matches to references in.
 By default, the current directory is used.

+-F
+When using the -U or -X options, overwrite the input objects that have been updated or tagged.

 -f
 Include the filename of the source object where each reference was found